mui/mui-x/docs/src/pages/components/data-grid/getting-started/getting-started.md

 ### Feature comparison

-The following table summarizes the features available in the community `DataGrid` and enterprise `XGrid` components.
+The following table summarizes the features available in the community `DataGrid` and enterprise `DataGridPro` components.
 All the features of the community version are available in the enterprise one.
 The enterprise components come in two plans: Pro and Premium.